 Such a simple pleasure, but so powerful.
-And this is one of the many things that I love about living in this river town; you can cross a bridge and hang out in that magical middle space any time.
+This is one of the many things that I love about living in this river town; you can cross a bridge and hang out in that magical middle space any time.

 There are four pedestrian bridges (also open to cyclists) spanning the river in the Little Rock area.
-The Clinton Presidential Park Bridge starts right at the edge of the Clinton Library grounds and arcs over into NLR where it begins a 15.6 mile loop that is a part of the Arkansas River Trail.
+The Clinton Presidential Park Bridge starts right at the edge of the Clinton Library grounds and arcs over into North Little Rock, where it begins a 15.6-mile loop that is a part of the Arkansas River Trail.
 You can walk or bike the entire loop.

 The last bridge you’ll come to is Two Rivers, which is smaller, but charming.
 It takes you out to a peninsula, where you can imagine that you’re on a river island.
 A bonus for this bridge is that it is short enough for family members of all ages – you’ll see strollers and wee ones on bikes, getting started on their adventures early.